1 / 11

 Care Guide

 No pruning.
-Thin seedlings to 2-3 inches (5-7 cm) apart after germination.
-Do not disturb the taproot.
-Harvest at 65-75 days by loosening soil and pulling.Maintenance Level
+Thin seedlings to 2-3 inches (5-7 cm) apart after germination to give each root room to size up without crowding.
+Do not disturb the taproot at any stage since the taproot forks readily.
+Harvest at 65-75 days by loosening soil with a spade or fork and pulling the root by the foliage base.Maintenance Level

 lowContainer Growing